The Stranger (1946 film): Plot

-Mr. Wilson is an agent of the United Nations War Crimes Commission who is hunting for Nazi fugitive Franz Kindler, a war criminal who has erased all evidence which might identify him.
-He has left no clue to his identity except "a hobby that almost amounts to a mania — clocks."
+Mr. Wilson, an agent of the United Nations War Crimes Commission, is hunting for Franz Kindler, a Nazi fugitive and war criminal.
+Having erased all evidence that might identify him, Kindler is only known to the UNWCC for his nearly maniacal passion for clocks.

 Wilson releases Kindler's former associate Konrad Meinike, hoping the man will lead him to Kindler.
-Wilson follows Meinike to a small town in Connecticut, but loses him before he meets with Kindler.
-Kindler has assumed a new identity as "Charles Rankin", and has become a teacher at a local prep school.
-He is about to marry Mary Longstreet, daughter of Supreme Court Justice Adam Longstreet, and is involved in repairing the town's 400-year-old Habrecht-style clock mechanism with religious automata that crowns the belfry of a church in the town square.
-Meinike attacks Wilson, leaving him for dead, and meets Kindler.
-Meinike is repentant and has become a Christian, and begs Kindler to confess his own crimes.
-Instead, Kindler strangles Meinike, who might expose him.
+He follows Meinike to the small town of Harper, Connecticut, but Meinike knocks him out cold before meeting Kindler.
+Kindler has assumed a new identity as "Charles Rankin", a teacher at a local prep school.
+He is about to marry Mary Longstreet, daughter of Supreme Court Justice Adam Longstreet, and is involved in repairing a 400-year-old Habrecht-style clock mechanism with religious automata that crowns the belfry of a church in the town square.
+Repentant and having become a Christian, Meinike begs Kindler to confess his own crimes.
+Fearing he might be exposed, Kindler strangles Meinike and buries him in the woods.

-Wilson begins investigating newcomers to the small town.
-Due to Rankin and Mary's marriage, he does not suspect Rankin immediately.
-When they meet and discuss the German people, Rankin declares them a threat to the world that must be destroyed.
-Wilson counters that Germans also made positive contributions to the world and specifies Karl Marx as an example, but Rankin says that since Marx was a Jew, he could not be a German, which leads Wilson to realize that Rankin must be Kindler.
-Even so, not having witnessed the meeting with Meinike, he still has no proof.
-Only Mary knows that Meinike came to meet her husband.
-To get her to admit this, Wilson must convince her that her husband is a criminal before Kindler decides to eliminate the threat by killing her.
+Recovering from his injury, Wilson begins investigating newcomers to Harper.
+While initially not suspecting Rankin, he comes to realize that Rankin must be Kindler when the latter states offhandedly that since Karl Marx was a Jew, he could not be a German.
+Even so, not having witnessed the meeting with Meinike, Wilson still requires proof, and only Mary knows about the meeting.
+To secure her admission, Wilson attempts to convince her that her husband is a criminal before Kindler decides to eliminate the threat by killing her.
 Kindler's facade begins to unravel when Red, the family dog, discovers Meinike's body.
 To further protect his secret, Kindler poisons Red.